ga-adi-macaron/advanced-functions-lab/readme.md

 #### Deliverable

-You are expected to create one Java file with 10 functions and run them testing all cases.
+You are expected to create one Java file with 10 functions and a `main` method that calls all the other functions, testing all cases.
+This file should be in an IntelliJ project, and you should submit it via pull request.